SUNET/docs/README.md

 # To add support to generate docs for a new type of project

-* Create a new python file in 'doc_generator/generators' folder.
+* Create a new python file starting with 'generator_' in 'doc_generator/generators' folder.
-* Create a class called 'Generator' which implement 'AbstractGenerator'.
+* In the file create a class called 'Generator' which implement our 'AbstractGenerator'.
+See example below
-* Your generator with automatically loaded and used.
+* Your generator will automatically load and be and used.
 * The idea is a loop over all generators and use one which is compatable with the project we are trying to generate docs for.
 * See example code below or look at existing generators.